Puppylove (2013 film): Plot

 Diane is hurt when she sees Antoine and Julia together at school.
 After football practice, Diane wanders into the male showers completely naked, and the coach calls her father to pick her up.
 As they drive home, Diane asks Christian whether he is sexually attracted to her, and she becomes annoyed as Christian fumbles to find an appropriate answer.

 As Julia and Diane grow closer, they flirt with each other and kiss.
 Their families also become more friendly, and Diane goes on a vacation with Julia and her parents.
 There, Julia seduces a bartender.
 Although Diane initially refuses to join the two in a threesome, she later knocks on the door and watches the two have sex.
 Julia encourages Diane to have casual sex with a man at a club, but after he demands that she perform oral sex on him, Diane insists that she and Julia leave.

 Diane is surprised to find her father has a woman in the house, and the noise of their sex kept her awake all the night.
 In the morning, she berates her father for his irresponsible behavior, as he has not woken up Marc and gotten him prepared for school.
 Later, the two girls went on a trip with Christian and Marc.
 Julia flirts with Christian despite Diane's discomfort, and the girls engage in a threesome with a local man, Paul.

 Julia flashes Christian, and as he stares at Julia, Diane chastises him.
 After Christian becomes drunk that night, Julia kisses and undresses him.
 Christian weakly pushes her away and tells her that it is a bad idea, but she continues to seduce him.
-Christian eventually caved in, and the two had sex outside against a tree.
+Christian eventually caves in, and the two had sex outside against a tree.
 As Diane looks for her friend, she is disgusted to see the two having sex, and she slaps her father.
 Christian apologizes to her, and as she storms off, he drives after her.
 After he picks her up again, Diane asks Julia whether she would run away with her if she asked.
-Disinterested, Julia says that she would not, and Diane walks into the traffic at a busy road, much to the horror of the others.
+Uninterested, Julia says that she would not, and Diane walks into the traffic at a busy road, much to the horror of the others.
 The film ends as Diane stands on the other side of the road and smiles.